-Bull Run Hall 201F (PW)

-OFFICE HOURS: By arrangement FAX NUMBER: 703.993.2025
+OFFICE LOCATION: Bull Run Hall 201F (PW) PHONE NUMBER: 703-470-1918 OFFICE HOURS: By Appointment Only FAX NUMBER: 703.993.2025

 PREREQUISITES: SPMT 201; SPMT concentration students only

 COURSE DESCRIPTION

 A directed practicum experience-paid or voluntary-in a sport industry setting.
 The student is assigned tasks and responsibilities and is held responsible for his/her completion of tasks as assigned by the designated practicum site supervisor(s).
 The practicum experience is typically limited to an approved, on-campus facility (e.g., the Freedom Aquatic and Fitness Center [Prince William], GMU Fitness and Aquatic Center [Fairfax]) or other approved sites under supervision of a GMU adjunct faculty on site supervisor and SPMT faculty advisor.
 Opportunities provide for students to develop knowledge, values, and beginning practice skills appropriate for entry-level practice in Sport Management agencies.
 Students are expected to work 120-150 hours within a period of 10 to 14 weeks.